 At this point in the Annotations only simple examples can be given.
 Also, some

-initializing expression is well known: it's an int
+initializing expression is well known: it's an int, and unless the

 programmer's intentions are different this could be used to define